 - Employers can check their current tax clearance status through Revenue’s Online System (ROS.ie).

-- If an employer does not currently hold tax clearance, an application can be made online and assessed in real-time through the ROS e-Tax clearance service.
+- If an employer doesn’t hold tax clearance currently, they can make an application online.
+They can assess this application in real-time through the ROS e-Tax clearance service.

 If you currently have an accountant, you can talk to them about your tax clearance certificate.
 You need to have all your tax affairs up to date before you can obtain tax clearance.